-Jesse Montes currently lectures in the Environmental Studies Department at the Royal Thimphu College in Bhutan and is a part-time technical advisor for a Canadian non-profit organization, Plateau Perspectives in Qinghai, China.
+Jesse Montes currently lectures in the Environmental Studies Department at the Royal Thimphu College in Bhutan and is a part-time technical advisor for a Canadian non-profit organization, Plateau Perspectives.
 With his background in natural resource management and Canadian environmental policy, Jesse is also using his skills as a photographer to highlight and improve livelihood concerns of remote Himalayan communities.

 - Professional Agrologist – registered with British Columbia Institute of Agrologists